Cigna/ibis/docs/setup_ibis.md

 1. ## Update IBIS Property file

-      For IBIS to work and communicate with Hadoop(Sqoop, Hive and Oozie), following respective Env's property files should be updated:
+      For IBIS to work and communicate with Hadoop(Sqoop, Hive and Oozie), following respective Env's property and corresponding job property files should be updated:

-      **Environment property file**
+      **A. Environment property file**

       [prod property file](/resources/prod.properties)